ckeditor/ckeditor5/docs/builds/guides/frameworks/angular.md

 	@ViewChild( 'editor' ) editorComponent: CKEditorComponent;

 	public getEditor() {
-		// Warning: this may return undefined if the editor is hidden behind the `*ngIf` directive or
+		// Warning: This may return "undefined" if the editor is hidden behind the `*ngIf` directive or
 		// if the editor is not fully initialised yet. return this.editorComponent.editorInstance;
 	}